Health Conditions & Chronic Disease

 Vegetables

-Green leafy veggies, spinach, kale, broccoli, and cabbage are foods high in fiber and will help with constipation.
+Green leafy veggies are foods high in fiber and will help with constipation.
 They also help stabilize blood sugar, which is important to avoid MS relapse

 Filling up on veggies will help maintain a healthy weight and prevent the onset of other chronic diseases such as diabetes and heart disease.
 A low-fat, high-fiber diet is recommended by Dr. Roy Swank, and filling up on vegetables is a good way to go.
 He also recommends a mostly vegetarian diet with very little animal fat.

-Additionally, vegetables, especially dark green vegetables like spinach, broccoli, and kale, are good sources of calcium and iron.
+Additionally, vegetables, especially dark green vegetables, are good sources of calcium and iron.
 Researchers have found that people with progressive MS tend to be lacking in iron and calcium, so eating more vegetables that are good sources of these foods may slow disease progression.

 Fatty Fish

-Increase your intake of fish high in omega-3s, such as salmon, sardines, tuna, trout, and mackerel.
-They have good fatty acids that prevent inflammation and are good for balancing out our diet, which is usually higher in omega-6 fatty acids.
+Increase your intake of fish high in omega-3s as most people do not eat enough.
+They have good fatty acids that prevent inflammation, are good for cognitive function, and balance out our diet, which is usually higher in omega-6 fatty acids.
 The imbalance of too much omega-6 fatty acids to omega-3 can cause your immune system to become overactive, which is an issue in multiple sclerosis.

 Plant-Based Oils